2020 Arizona wildfires

-The 2020 Arizona wildfire season was a series of wildfires that burned across the state of Arizona.
-The season is a part of the 2020 Western United States wildfire season.
-With 2,520 fires burning 978,519 acres of land, it was the largest wildfire season in Arizona since 2011.
+With 2,520 fires burning 978,519 acres of land, the 2020 wildfire season was the largest wildfire season in the US state of Arizona since 2011.
 Wildfires occur year-round in the state but are most numerous and typically burn the largest swaths of land during spring and summer.
 Peak fire season in the Southwest typically runs from May, when conditions are windy, hot, and dry, through mid-July, when the North American Monsoon provides the region with precipitation to slow fire activity.

 By the end of the year, more than fifty fires larger than 1000 acres had burned within the state.
 However, the most notable fire of the season, the Ocotillo Fire, burned only 980 acres over four days and threatened the town of Cave Creek.
 It destroyed 20 buildings, including 8 homes.

+Background

+Historically, while "fire season" in Arizona began in April in desert areas and May around the Mogollon Rim with peak activities near July, there is now a fire risk year-round.
+Arizona is drought prone, with precipitation much different between the deserts and mountains.
+When the snow pack on the mountain melts, the moisture can reduce the risk of wildfire events.
+However, climate change can raise the snow line, reduce snow pack, decrease runoff, or cause earlier snowmelt.
+A risk of decreasing precipitation and dry monsoons could heighten fire risks.
+Heavy rainfall can allow vegetation to grow, and many of these plants quickly dry out in just hours.